louisfoster/awesome-web-serial/README.md

 - [MDN Official Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API) - includes a deep dive into the API, example code, browser support, and other helpful links.
 - [Google Codelab Getting Started with Web Serial](https://codelabs.developers.google.com/codelabs/web-serial#0) - Easy to follow starter project for use with the BBC micro:bit.
+- [web.dev tutorial](https://web.dev/serial/) - goes into detail about various aspects of the API, includes details about signals and streams.

 ## Demos